 Julia Holter is a composer, performer, and recording artist based in Los Angeles.
 Her interest in the mysteries of the sonic atmosphere has compelled her to record in various settings--in her home, outside with a field recorder, and in professional studios—as well as to perform live, often with a focus on the voice.
 She has studied music composition at Cal Arts and University of Michigan and has performed at various venues and festivals around the world.
 She frequently collaborates in group projects as well, with artist and musician friends Rick Bahto, Ramona Gonzalez, Tashi Wada, Yelena Zhelezov, Laurel Halo, Mark So, Cat Lamb, Laura Steenberge, and more.

-Dafne Vicente-Sandoval, born in Paris in 1979, is a bassoon player who explores sound through improvisation, contemporary music performance and sound installations.
-Her instrumental approach is centered on the fragility of sound and its emergence and development within a given space.
-In a concert situation, she seeks to create a paradoxical presence of vulnerability and strength by testing the limits of control and instability.
-A key aspect in her work is the deconstruction of her instrument.
-She amplifies fragments through miniature microphones mounted inside the instrument.
-This exploded version of her sound sometimes meets more conventional bassoon playing to generate aural discontinuities between the exterior and the interior, the whole and the parts, wood and electricity – a “reverse-engineered emergence”.
-Dafne Vicente-Sandoval currently lives in Paris and works mainly everywhere else.
-She favors long-term face-to-face collaborations within which her work keeps an integrity while engaging in a dialogue with that of others.
-Current projects with Klaus Filip, Bonnie Jones, Pascal Battus, Jakob Ullmann, Éliane Radigue and Klaus Lang.
-Her work has been presented at contemporary music festivals (Huddersfield Contemporary Music Festival, England; Blurred Edges, Hamburg; Visiones Sonoras, Mexico), festivals of improvised music (Konfrontationen, Austria; No Idea, Texas) and sound art festivals (Tsonami, Chile).
+Dafne Vicente-Sandoval is a bassoon player, who explores sound through improvisation, contemporary music performance and sound installations.
+Her instrumental approach is centered on the fragility of sound and its emergence within a given space, testing the threshold between instability and control.
+Dafne currently lives in Paris.
+She favours long term collaborations within which her work keeps an integrity while holding a dialogue with that of others (current collaborations with Jakob Ullmann, Éliane Radigue, Klaus Lang, Peter Ablinger).
+Her work has been shown in contemporary music festivals (Huddersfield Contemporary Music Festival, England; Musikprotokoll, Graz; Blurred Edges, Hamburg; El Nicho, Mexico; Tectonics, Glasgow), as well as in improvised music (Konfrontationen, Austria; No Idea, Texas) and sound art (Tsonami, Chile) festivals.

 Tashi Wada grew up in New York City and lives in Los Angeles.
 He studied composition at CalArts with composer James Tenney.
 Grounded in a belief that “music should be as direct as possible,” Wada’s compositions use apparently simple structures to generate rich and unanticipated perceptual effects.
 His works—both composed and improvised—explore harmonic overtones, resonance, and dissonance through precise tuning and gradual change in pitch.
 Working in relation to American experimental music, microtonal music, and so-called drone music, his practice is also informed by interdisciplinary performance and artists affiliated with Fluxus.
 Wada’s work has been performed throughout the US and Europe, often in close collaboration with other artists, and for many years he has performed alongside his father, composer Yoshi Wada.
 Wada runs Saltern, an imprint of Important Records, which he started in 2014.